 Teen arrested after Kenosha elementary school incident charged with terroristic threats

 KENOSHA, Wis.
-(CBS 58) -- A 13-year-old suspect, who was arrested after Kenosha authorities say he attempted to get inside an elementary school armed with a rifle, will make an initial court appearance Friday, Nov.
+(CBS 58) -- A 13-year-old suspect, who was arrested after Kenosha authorities say he attempted to get inside an elementary school armed with a rifle, made an initial court appearance Friday, Nov.
 8. He has been charged with one count of terroristic threats.

 Kenosha police say the suspect claimed he went to Roosevelt Elementary School on Thursday, Nov.
 7, to sell candy, but later admitted to a social worker he went to the school with the intent to scare students.